Montenegro national football team: Players

-In international football, players can normally only play for one national team once they play in all or part of any match recognised as a full international by FIFA.
-However, an exception is made in cases where one or more newly independent states are created out of a former state.
-Based on current FIFA rules, a player will be eligible to play for Montenegro, even if he had previously represented Serbia and Montenegro or any other country, if at least one of the following statements applies:
+In international football, footballers can normally only play for one national team once they play in all or part of any match recognised as a full international by FIFA.
+However, an exception is made in cases where one or more newly-independent states are created out of a former state.
+Based on current FIFA rules, a footballer will be eligible to play for Montenegro, even if they had previously represented Serbia and Montenegro or any other country and at least one of the following statements applies: